top of page

 • Each colour needs to be a separate manageable shape and size that will easily jigsaw back together.

-Examples of my early lino prints
+Examples of my early linocut prints

 Examples of students lino prints from my workshops